 |Dead-letter exchange and TTL of a message||✔️||✔️|

-To align with open source RabbitMQ, Message Queue for RabbitMQ is compatible with the open source delayed message plug-in scheme and frees you from installing the plug-in.
-To use the open source delayed message plug-in scheme, perform the following operations:
+To align with open source RabbitMQ, Message Queue for RabbitMQ is compatible with the open source delayed message plug-in based on the native delayed message feature and frees you from installing the plug-in.
+To use the open source delayed message plug-in, perform the following operations:

 - Declare an exchange of the

 x-delayed-messagetype and set the x-delayed-type extended attribute of the exchange to specify the routing rule.
-The following sample code provides an example:
+Sample code:

 Map<String, Object> args = new HashMap<String, Object>(); args.put("x-delayed-type", "direct"); channel.exchangeDeclare("ExchangeName", "x-delayed-message", true, false, args);The following table describes the parameters.